gassbanterr/orbiscast/README.md

 | `/refresh <type>` | Refresh the specified data.
 Type can be "all", "channels", or "programme". |

 > [!TIP]
-> The available channels will be shown when tab-completing the channel name, but only up to 25 channels will be shown at a time, since Discord limits the number of options in a command.
-Use the `/channels` command to see all available channels, and then either navigate from there or use the channel name directly.
+> Both `/channels` and `/programme` commands support autocompletion for channel names.
+However, Discord limits the number of options shown at once to 25.
+Use the `/channels` or `/programme` command to see all available channels.
+The bot will show the first 25 channels, and you can use the `page` argument to see more.

-## Known Issues
+## Troubleshooting

-If your issue is not listed here and you think it should be, please check the [Issues](https://github.com/zbejas/orbiscast/issues) section.
-If it is not there, please open a new issue.
+If you encounter any issues, here are some common problems and their solutions:

-- The streamer hangs if the stream is killed from the source side.
-I have not yet found a way to detect this, so the only remedy is to restart the bot for now.
+- **Stream freezes or hangs**: If the stream source gets disconnected or the stream is killed from the source side, the bot may hang indefinitely.
+Currently, there's no automatic detection for this issue, so you'll need to restart the bot.

+- **Stream quality issues**: If you're experiencing quality problems, try adjusting the `BITRATE_VIDEO` and `BITRATE_VIDEO_MAX` environment variables to values that work better with your network conditions.

+- **High latency**: Enable the `MINIMIZE_LATENCY` option in your environment variables to reduce streaming delay.

+- **Missing channels**: Make sure your M3U playlist URL is correct and accessible.
+You can use the `/refresh channels` command to reload the channel list.

+- **Authorization errors**: If the bot can't join voice channels or execute commands, verify that both the bot and user tokens are correct and have the necessary permissions.

+If you encounter issues not listed here, please open a new [issue](https://github.com/zbejas/orbiscast/issues) with details about your problem.

 > [!NOTE]
-> In my testing, I've been using [Threadfin](https://github.com/Threadfin/Threadfin) and [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) as my IPTV providers.
-I'm not sure if it works with other providers, but it theoretically should.
-Also, this tool was not built or tested with a large number of channels in mind, so it may not work as expected if you overload it with data.
+> In my testing, I've been using tools mentioned in the [System and IPTV Configuration](#system-and-iptv-configuration) tip to sort out the channels.
+It should work with any M3U or HDHR playlist, but I cannot guarantee it.
+This tool was not built or tested with a large number of channels, so it may not work as expected if you overload it with data.
+For any issues, please open a new [issue](https://github.com/zbejas/orbiscast/issues).